The Hobbit: Background

-In the early 1930s Tolkien was pursuing an academic career at Oxford as Rawlinson and Bosworth Professor of Anglo-Saxon, with a fellowship at Pembroke College.
-Several of his poems had been published in magazines and small collections, including Goblin Feet and The Cat and the Fiddle: A Nursery Rhyme Undone and its Scandalous Secret Unlocked, a reworking of the nursery rhyme Hey Diddle Diddle.
-His creative endeavours at this time also included letters from Father Christmas to his children—illustrated manuscripts that featured warring gnomes and goblins, and a helpful polar bear—alongside the creation of elven languages and an attendant mythology, including the Book of Lost Tales, which he had been creating since 1917.
-These works all saw posthumous publication.
+In the early 1930s Tolkien was pursuing an academic career at the University of Oxford as Rawlinson and Bosworth Professor of Anglo-Saxon, with a fellowship at Pembroke College.
+Several of his poems had been published in magazines and small collections, including Goblin Feet and The Cat and the Fiddle: A Nursery Rhyme Undone and its Scandalous Secret Unlocked, a reworking of Hey Diddle Diddle, an English nursery rhyme.
+His creative endeavours at this time also included letters from Father Christmas to his children—illustrated manuscripts that featured warring gnomes and goblins, and a helpful polar bear—alongside the creation of elven languages and an attendant mythology, including The Book of Lost Tales, which he had been creating since 1917.
+These works were all published posthumously.

-In a 1955 letter to W. H. Auden, Tolkien recollects that he began work on The Hobbit one day early in the 1930s, when he was marking School Certificate papers.
-He found a blank page.
+In a 1955 letter to W. H. Auden, Tolkien recollects that he began The Hobbit one day early in the 1930s.
+While he was marking School Certificate papers, he found a blank page.
 Suddenly inspired, he wrote the words, "In a hole in the ground there lived a hobbit."
 By late 1932 he had finished the story and then lent the manuscript to several friends, including C. S. Lewis and a student of Tolkien's named Elaine Griffiths.
-In 1936, when Griffiths was visited in Oxford by Susan Dagnall, a staff member of the publisher George Allen & Unwin, she is reported to have either lent Dagnall the book or suggested she borrow it from Tolkien.
+In 1936, when Griffiths was visited in Oxford by Susan Dagnall, a staff member of the publisher George Allen & Unwin, she is reported to have either lent Dagnall the book or suggested that she should borrow it from Tolkien.
 In any event, Dagnall was impressed by it, and showed the book to Stanley Unwin, who then asked his 10-year-old son Rayner to review it.
 Rayner's favourable comments settled Allen & Unwin's decision to publish Tolkien's book.

 Setting

-The setting of The Hobbit, as described on its original dust jacket, is "ancient time between the age of Faerie and the dominion of men" in an unnamed fantasy world.
+The setting of The Hobbit, as described on its original dust jacket, is an "ancient time between the age of Faerie and the dominion of men" in an unnamed fantasy world.
 The world is shown on the endpaper map as "Western Lands" westward and "Wilderland" as the east.
 Originally this world was self-contained, but as Tolkien began work on The Lord of the Rings, he decided these stories could fit into the legendarium he had been working on privately for decades.
 The Hobbit and The Lord of the Rings became the end of the "Third Age" of Middle Earth within Arda.
 Eventually those tales of the earlier periods became published as The Silmarillion and other posthumous works.